DevOpsHiveHQ/dynamic-devops-roadmap/docs/faq/README.md

 Yes!
 This roadmap is licensed under the open-source license [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 All extra reading resources referenced in the roadmap are publicly accessible.

 Yet, given that no size fits all, the extra reading resources are considered the best from the author's point of view.
-You can use any resources suitable for you (e.g., content in your language).
-You can use this roadmap with a local mentor or a senior friend.
+You are free to use any resources suitable for you (e.g., content in your language).
+You can also use this roadmap with a local mentor or a senior friend.

 ## Is this a course?